Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 To understand the AI Engineer role, you first need to understand what AI is.

-The goal of AI (artificial intelligence), is to create machines that can perform tasks that would typically require human intelligence to achieve, to make our lives easier and work more efficiently.
+The goal of AI (artificial intelligence), is to create machines and programs that can perform tasks that would typically require human intelligence to achieve, to make our lives easier and work more efficiently.

 Common examples of this are self-driving cars, or chat assistants like Siri, that can listen to a command or question, and then present an answer.